ggrandes/kvstore/README.md

 # KVStore

-KVStore is an open source (Apache License, Version 2.0) Java Key-Value Store (memory & disk).
+KVStore is an open source (Apache License, Version 2.0) Java "fixed length" Key-Value Store (memory & disk).
 Do not require any external lib.

 ### Currently in Development